 Your “why” = your purpose = your mission

 Your “why” is your purpose and your purpose is your mission.
 Feels a little like the matrix, huh?
 I hear these three terms tossed around a lot but when you sit down and look closely, they’re one and the same.

 While your elevator pitch states the obvious—who you are, what you do, and who you do it for—your mission statement takes it a couple levels deeper.
 It’s the reason why your business exists.

 The purpose of your business is to solve a problem for your ideal customer.
 Consider what that problem looks like and craft your mission statement around it.

 For example, I was tired of seeing creative talent and meaningful stories squandered by corporate agendas during my 9-5 days.
 So I started my business to surface the stories that matter and enable you to live a creative life on your own terms.

 That right there is my mission statement.
 I refer back to it often to stay focused and make decisions that align with my purpose.

 Think of your mission statement as your compass for making big business decisions.
 When in doubt, return to your mission statement to stay on course with your purpose.

-Why write a mission statement
+Why you need a mission statement

 A well-crafted mission statement clearly states why your business exists in a way that resonates with your target audience.
 Depending on the nature of your business, it can be focused on your personal brand or company brand.
 Your mission statement functions to: